tabokie/tabokie.github.io/_posts/2021-1-30-futex-reacquainted.md

 category: tech
 ---

 To be fair, the futex (Fast Userspace muTEX) syscall has a rather misleading name, in the sense that it simply isn't a mutex.
-In the original 2002 paper (Fuss, Futexes and Furwocks: Fast Userlevel Locking in Linux), it is invented specifically to implement a fast mutex, but capable of much more.
+In the original 2002 paper (Fuss, Futexes and Furwocks: Fast Userlevel Locking in Linux), it was invented specifically to implement a fast mutex, but capable of much more.
 I prefer to think of futex as a minimal useful subset that can fulfil most high level synchronization constructs.

 ## Minimal Useful Subset

 Before futex was borned, people in need of a proper mutex (waiter actually blocks) have to use heavy kernel objects like file lock ([fcntl](https://man7.org/linux/man-pages/man2/fcntl.2.html)) or [System V semaphore](https://man7.org/linux/man-pages/man7/sysvipc.7.html).
 Since system calls are toxic to performance, kernel developers then seeked to compress kernel involvement in userspace synchronization by inventing futex.

 So essentially this design process is a code refactor that encapsulates the thread blocking functionality into a new lightweight syscall.
-And such blocking can be easily avoided when the lock is less contended.
+And such blocking can be easily elided when the lock isn't contended.

 Here by "lightweight" I mean the resource allocated for a futex should be minimal, so that thousands of futexes could live happily within a commodity setup.
 This requirement implicitly forbids the use of file descriptor as futex handle.